 Who oversees the Committee on Research?

-Members: The Committee on Research is led by two co-chairs, Dr. Rodney Luster, Director of Research Communications, and Dr. Mark McCaslin, Dean of Research and Scholarship.
+Members: The Committee on Research is led by Chair, Dr. Rodney Luster, Director of Research Communications and Chair of the Center for Leadership Studies and Organizational Research.
 Committee members include all active University Research Center Chairs and a representative from UOPX legal.
 As needed due to study demands, additional internal stakeholders will be asked to provide insight and/or guidance.
 A program manager in the Office of Scholarship Support provides program assistance.